 Location of Will Wait Restaurant

-Last in my review of the best Nathon restaurants, and most certainly not least, is Jit Restaurant which is on same road as Will Wait Restaurant and Tesco Lotus, but further down and on the other side of the road.
+Jit Restaurant which is on same road as Will Wait Restaurant and Tesco Lotus in Nathon, but further down and on the other side of the road.
+This a great restaurant and one of best places on Koh Samui to eat authentic local style Thai food.

 Jit Restaurant is the kind of Thai restaurant you want very close to your house if you live in Thailand.
 It ticks the three important boxes for a good local Thai restaurant: